 The start-up kept in touch with Tesco’s buyers, updating them on the progress of sales while improving product development and launching new SKUs.

-Dr Will’s activated the listing on Tesco with a social media campaign with a personal touch.
-The founders decided to share the news with their customers – friends and family, and people who they met along the way – through video messages posted online.
+Dr. Will’s activated the listing on Tesco with a social media campaign with a personal touch.
+The founders decided to share the news with their customers – friends and family, and people who they met along the way – through video messages posted on Instagram, Facebook and LinkedIn.

 “We went back to where everything started for us – Josh to the pub in Newcastle and Will to the farmers’ market, and I to the building of JP Morgan where I used to work,” says White.
 “In the videos, we explain what we’re up for, that we had made it to Tesco and to prove them right we need your help.”

 By inviting people to buy Dr. Will’s from Tesco, they were also raising awareness of the no-added-sugar alternative in the market.
 White says Dr. Will’s donated to food banks in the past, and that it is a cause close to their hearts.